-The maintenance and creation of metadata for Table Variable are requiring less time than Temp Table.
+The maintenance and creation of metadata for Table Variable require less time than Temp Table.

-The scope of Table Variable is up to Batch or stored procedure after completion of execution they are dropped automatically.
+The scope of Table Variable is up to Batch or stored procedure after completion of execution they drop automatically.

-The scope of Temp Table is up to sessions and once the session ends, it dropped automatically or we can also drop explicitly.
+The scope of Temp Table is up to sessions, and once the session ends, it drop automatically, or we can also drop explicitly.

 Please share your ideas and opinions about this topic with me, your contribution will add true value to this topic.